Submitted by Gitie on 11 January, 2013 - 09:27

 The second had been up a food tree for a week without flying away, and appeared to have a wing injury.
 He could clamber around the tree perfectly well, just out of reach of my pole!
 Finally I got him to the ground, and he began to crawl, his wing injury very apparent now.
 Unfortunately he was a euthanasia case too.

-By Peter Richards from Long Grass Wiildlife Refuge and Bats Qld
+by Gabi Friebe from Long Grass Wildlife Refuge and Bats Qld

 Submitted by Gitie on 24 March, 2012 - 15:32